Funeral held for Ivana Trump; ex-president pays tribute

 Credit: John Minchillo

-Donald Trump Jr. arrives for the funeral of Ivana Trump, Wednesday, July 20, 2022, in New York.
+Ivanka Trump and Jared Kushner arrive for the funeral of Ivana Trump, Wednesday, July 20, 2022, in New York.
 Ivana Trump, an icon of 1980s style, wealth and excess and a businesswoman who helped her husband build an empire that launched him to the presidency, is set to be celebrated at a funeral Mass at St. Vincent Ferrer Roman Catholic Church following her death last week.
-(AP Photo/John Minchillo)
+(AP Photo/Julia Nikhinson)

+Ivanka Trump and Jared Kushner arrive for the funeral of Ivana Trump, Wednesday, July 20, 2022, in New York.
+Ivana Trump, an icon of 1980s style, wealth and excess and a businesswoman who helped her husband build an empire that launched him to the presidency, is set to be celebrated at a funeral Mass at St. Vincent Ferrer Roman Catholic Church following her death last week.
+(AP Photo/Julia Nikhinson)

 Credit: John Minchillo